 - Pieces may crumble in the bag

-- Mild flavor may not appeal to all dogs
+- Mild flavor may not entice all dogs

 3. Waggin' Train Duck Jerky Treats